 Through the generous support of an International Research Experiences for Students (IRES) grant from the National Science Foundation, George Mason University (GMU) will conduct a nine-week, combined Summer research internship-training program for undergraduates in cooperation with CERN, the European Organization for Nuclear Research.
 CERN houses some of the world's largest and most technically complex scientific instruments in the form of particle accelerators and detectors, and is one of the world's most vibrant and international research centers.
 All aspects of particle physics are pursued there: theory, research and development, information technology, experiments, and data analysis.
 CERN annually hosts a Summer Student Research Programme for nearly 300 undergraduates from around Europe and other countries.
-Participants in the IRES program will be part of this program, sitting in activities.
-Each student will undertake a research project in one of CERN's research areas.
+Participants in the IRES program will be part of this program.
+Each student undertakes a research project in one of CERN's research areas.

 The program provides a round trip between Washington, Dulles Airport and Geneva International Airport, a (shared, double) room in one of CERN's on-site hostels, and a stipend.